Sharon Au

 Sharon Au (欧菁仙 (歐菁仙, Ōu Jīngxiān); born 13 August 1975) is a Singaporean former actress and host.
 Having joined the TCS during the mid-1990s, she won many awards as an artiste with MediaCorp before taking a sabbatical to pursue university education in 2005 on a scholarship.
 She returned to MediaCorp to serve her scholarship bond upon graduation in 2011, taking up an office executive position.
 Nonetheless, she was still invited to host at televised events and theatres.

 In February 2018, she resigned amicably from MediaCorp.
 In October 2018, she found an overseas job as an investment director in a private equity firm based in Paris, France.

 Early life and education

 She said in an interview that she grew up in a humble and modest apartment, and she is very close to her mother.
 She also said that she has moderate scoliosis since young, and needs a medical bed at home for her spinal condition.

 Au attended CHIJ Saint Nicholas Girls' School (Secondary) and Hwa Chong Junior College in Singapore.
 She graduated from Waseda University in Tokyo with a Bachelor of Liberal Arts degree in 2011.

+On Christmas Day 2023, Au lost her father at age 74.